andrew/ultimate-awesome/README.md

 - [awesome-iot-hacks](https://github.com/nebgnahz/awesome-iot-hacks) - A Collection of Hacks in IoT Space so that we can address them (hopefully).
 - [frontend-development](https://github.com/codingknite/frontend-development) - A curated list of resources for Frontend  development.
 - [awesome_time_series_in_python](https://github.com/MaxBenChrist/awesome_time_series_in_python) - This curated list contains  python packages for time series analysis.
+- [fucking-awesome-python](https://github.com/trananhkma/fucking-awesome-python) - Awesome-python with :octocat: :star: and :fork_and_knife:.
 - [awesome-cdk](https://github.com/kalaiser/awesome-cdk) - A collection of awesome things related to the AWS Cloud Development Kit (CDK).
 - [awesome-atom](https://github.com/mehcode/awesome-atom) - A curated list of delightful Atom packages and resources.
 - [awesome-cloud-native](https://github.com/rootsongjc/awesome-cloud-native) - A curated list for awesome cloud native tools, software and tutorials.  -